getgauge/docs.gauge.org/plugin.rst

 .. cssclass:: dynamic-content vscode

     Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension for VSCode <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__.
-    This plugin currently supports Gauge with JavaScript, Java, Ruby, and Python.
+    This plugin currently supports Gauge with Java, JavaScript, Ruby, Python, C# (.Net Core), and TypeScript.

 .. cssclass:: dynamic-content intellij